Key Takeaways

 What if the credit exceeds my tax liability?

-For 2024, 2023, 2022, 2020, and earlier tax years, the Child Tax Credit is nonrefundable; if your credit exceeds your tax liability, your tax bill is reduced to zero, and any remaining unused credit is lost.
-However, you may be able to claim a refundable Additional Child Tax Credit for the unused balance.
+For the 2024 and 2025 tax years, the standard Child Tax Credit is nonrefundable; if your credit exceeds your tax liability, your tax bill is reduced to zero, and any remaining unused credit is lost.
+However, you may be able to claim a refundable Additional Child Tax Credit for the unused balance:

 - You can find out if you're eligible for this refundable credit by completing the worksheet in IRS Form 8812.